Reitumetse24/work-readiness-training/README.md

 Situation: I submitted my CV to companies as part of my job application process.<br>
 Task: The aim was to apply for a position that matches my qualifications and gain feedback on my CV presentation.<br>
 Action: I carefully selected job postings, tailored my CV to each application, and followed submission guidelines.<br>
-Result: I successfully sent out my CV to [mention companies], received valuable feedback, and improved my job application approach.
+Result: I successfully sent out my CV to networxgroup, received valuable feedback, and improved my job application approach.

 ---